dryutsun/dryutsun/README.md

 🔭 Currently Working On: Refactoring Personal Full Stack Projects.

-🤔 Currently Looking For Help On: Software Design Patterns, Interfaces
+🤔 Currently Looking For Help On: Software Design Patterns, Performance Engineering

 ℹ️ About Me:
 - Former non-profit arts admin looking to break into software engineering.